 The Amgen Scholars Program seeks to increase learning and networking opportunities for students committed to pursuing science or engineering careers.
 Amgen Scholars learn to collaborate effectively in research settings while investigating areas of research interest within a specific discipline.
 As a result, Scholars gain practical skills and knowledge for their graduate study and post-graduate careers.
-Nearly 900 program alumni have completed their undergraduate studies and are currently pursuing an advanced graduate degree in a scientific field.
-Another 280 alumni have earned their Ph.D., M.D. or M.D./Ph.D.
-More than 500 alumni are employed in scientific fields across 33 countries.
+Thousands of program alumni have completed their undergraduate studies and are currently pursuing or completed an advanced graduate degree in a scientific field.
+Program alumni are also employed in scientific fields across 40 countries.

 For undergraduates, Amgen Scholars online resources on LabXchange lay the groundwork for conducting research and analyzing findings and are in a self-paced, asynchronous format to facilitate learning anytime.
 For educators, we are happy to share best practice in creating and running a successful undergraduate research program.

 A snapshot of our progress with the Amgen Scholars’ Program

 Meet some of the participants at the 2023 Amgen Scholars North America Symposium as they share what science means to them personally.